-Management considers the requirements of IFRS 16 Leases (2019: IFRS 16, "Determining Whether an Arrangement Contains a Lease"), which sets out guidelines to determine when an arrangement might contain a lease.
+Management considers the requirements of IFRS 16 Leases, which sets out guidelines to determine when an arrangement might contain a lease.
 The determination of whether an arrangement is, or contains, a lease is based on the substance of the arrangement at inception date whether fulfilment of the arrangement is dependent on the use of a specific asset or assets and the arrangement conveys a right to use the asset.

-Once a determination is reached that an arrangement contains a lease, the lease arrangement is classified as either financing or operating according to the principles in IFRS 16 Leases (2019: IFRS 16 Leases).
+Once a determination is reached that an arrangement contains a lease, the lease arrangement is classified as either financing or operating according to the principles in IFRS 16 Leases.
 A lease that conveys the majority of the risks and rewards of operation is a finance lease.
 A lease other than a finance lease is an operating lease.

-Based on management's evaluation, the PPA with OPWP is considered as a lease within the context of IFRS 16 Leases (2019: IFRS 16) and has been classified as an operating lease under IFRS 16 Leases (2019: IFRS 16) since significant risks and rewards associated with the ownership of the plant lies with the Company and not with OPWP.
+Based on management's evaluation, the PPA with OPWP is considered as a lease within the context of IFRS 16 Leases and has been classified as an operating lease under IFRS 16 Leases since significant risks and rewards associated with the ownership of the plant lies with the Company and not with OPWP.